emmt/OptimPackNextGen.jl/doc/algebra.md

   end
   ```

-OptimPack provides reasonably optimized implementations of these methods for
+OptimPackNextGen provides reasonably optimized implementations of these methods
-Julia `Array` types.
-So OptimPack can be used out-of-the box if your unknowns
+for Julia `Array` types.
+So OptimPackNextGen can be used out-of-the box if
-are stored in the form of Julia arrays.
-Otherwise, you'll have to implement
+your unknowns are stored in the form of Julia arrays.
+Otherwise, you'll have
-the above methods.
+to implement the above methods.

 Note that `length`, `vcreate`, `vcopy!`, `vscale!` and `vfill!` are identical
 or similar to methods already provided by Julia for its arrays but the